 In football, in England, Viv Anderson was the first black man to play for England (full international) in ’93/94 season, since then we’ve only had 18-19 years, where 3 managers have made the switch permanently and many others Ince, Connor etc to less success.
 On top of this we’re slowly seeing the transitions being made into other areas, backroom ambassadorial roles like Vieira, or into the media eye like Chris Kamara, Earle, Wright, Barnes and many others.

 There have been certain problems with the Rooney Rule that have been to the detriment of the NFL.
 One of these is that clubs have had readymade white replacements in mind for a vacancy, but had to waste time and money on interviewing a black candidate.

 This is not just a waste of time and money for the organisation, but also the black candidate who held no realistic expectation of attaining the post.
 I can’t help but agree with this argument.
 If we put this argument in a footballing context, the events at Queens Park Rangers would be the perfect example of the rule being counterproductive.
 The club part with Mark Hughes and 3 days later replace him with Harry Redknapp.
 With risk of sounding cynical, Bhatia & Fernandes would have it in mind to have replaced Sparky with ‘Arry before they actually sacked the former.

 The Rooney rule, if it were in existence currently, would mean that QPR would have had to delay their recruitment of a new manager in order to interview a black manager when they will inevitably appoint Redknapp anyway.

-The final key point I would like to make, is that the Premier League is in-fact a very open-minded league.
+A final key point to note, is that the Premier League is in-fact a very open-minded league.
 Osvaldo Ardiles was the first ever foreign manager back in the 92/93 season, and 20 years on there’s now only 6 English Managers in the division – clubs are not afraid to make changes if it means success, regardless of ethnicity.